 In May 2020, we undertook an organizational restructuring that reduced our workforce by approximately 25%, including the closure of our Menlo Park, California office.
 We also decided to discontinue building out our manufacturing facility in Fremont, California, despite having devoted costs and resources to the project, which may not be recouped, and despite incurring wind down costs associated with abandoning the construction.
-If we are unable to sublease the facility, assets totaling up to \$25.0 million could be impaired.
+We have recorded \$5.6 million in non-cash impairment charges associated with the Fremont operating lease right-of-use asset, design costs classified as construction-in-process, and laboratory equipment at our Menlo Park facility.
+If we are unable to sublease the facility and recover costs associated with servicing the lease, more impairment charges may be required.
 Effecting any restructuring places significant strains on management, our employees and our operational, financial and other resources.
 Furthermore, restructurings take time to fully implement and involve certain additional costs, including severance payments to terminated employees, and we may also incur liabilities from early termination or assignment of contracts, potential litigation or other effects from such restructuring.
-This restructuring, and the attrition that may occur following this reduction in force, may result in the loss of institutional knowledge and expertise and the reallocation and combination of certain roles and responsibilities across the company, all of which could adversely affect our operations.
+This restructuring, and the attrition that may occur following this reduction in force, may result in the loss of institutional knowledge and expertise and the reallocation and combination of certain roles and responsibilities across the Company, all of which could adversely affect our operations.
 Such effects from our restructuring program could have a material adverse effect on our ability to execute on our business plan.
 There can be no assurance that we will be successful in implementing our restructuring program.
 We may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from our restructuring efforts due to unforeseen difficulties, delays or unexpected costs.
 If we are unable to realize the expected operational efficiencies and cost savings from the restructuring, our operating results and financial condition would be adversely affected.
 Furthermore, we may incur unanticipated charges or make cash payments as a result of our restructuring initiative that were not previously contemplated which could result in an adverse effect on our business or results of operations.
 Our restructuring plan may also be disruptive to our operations.
 For example, our headcount reductions could yield unanticipated consequences, such as increased difficulties in implementing our business strategy, including retention of our remaining employees.